Medicare Health Insurance Options

 A Medicare Supplement policy is also known as Medigap coverage.
 They are the same thing and represent one type of medicare health insurance.
 Plans, to varying degrees, fill in the gaps of what original Medicare does not pay.
 For instance, the supplement will pay the hospital deductible and some level of out-patient charges depending on the plan.

-Medicare Advantage Plan
+Medicare Advantage plan

 A Medicare Advantage plan is another way of receiving your Medicare health insurance.
-You are still in Medicare and need to continue to pay your Part B premium, but your coverage is administered and your medical claims are paid by a private insurance company the is approved and contracted with the Centers for Medicare and Medicaid (CMS).
+You are still in Medicare and need to continue to pay your Part B premium, but your coverage is administered and your medical claims are paid by a private insurance company the is approved and contracted with the Centers for Medicare and Medicaid Services (CMS).

-The general idea is that a private insurance company is assumed to be more efficient than the federal government and this may result in greater benefits for Advantage Plan members.
-In any case, Advantage Plans are to be at least actuarially equivalent to original Medicare.
+The general idea is that a private insurance company is assumed to be more efficient than the federal government and this may result in greater benefits for Advantage plan members.
+In any case, Advantage plans are to be at least actuarially equivalent to original Medicare.

 There are several types of Medicare Advantage Plans.
 Plans may or may not include Part D prescription drug coverage and there may or may not be a monthly premium.
 Medicare Advantage Plans generally include cost sharing through co-pays and can include deductibles.
 Extra value enhancing benefits, such as, dental, vision, hearing, gym memberships and discounts on health related products are often included.